g0vNYC/talkto.nyc/content/about/_index.md

 ## Our long-term goal is to build a viable city governance system.

 g0vNYC is a test for set up self regulating viable systems, capable of incorporating feedback.
 We define 'viable system' based on cybernetic management science, pioneered by Stafford Beer.
 A viable system is one that deals effectively with variety.
 For example: In order to function an administration needs to deal with citizen variety.
 For this to be achieved in a regulated manner, there needs to be a balance between the top-down and bottom-up processes.
-This balance is what
+This balance is what g0vNYC is working on setting up.

 ## Team